oamkotb/ece340_labs/README.md

 ### Lab 4: Spectrum Estimation of Multimedia Signals

+In this lab, I analyzed the spectrum of audio and image signals.
+For an audio file, I identified its parameters, computed its Fourier transform, and plotted its magnitude and power spectral density to study frequency content and noise.
+For a 2D image, I displayed it to observe artifacts and analyzed its spectrum to identify noise frequencies.
+This lab provided insights into spectral analysis techniques for multimedia signals.
 ### Lab 5: Filtering Multimedia Signals Using an FIR Filter

+In this lab, I applied FIR digital filters to remove noise from audio and image signals, analyzing their effects on frequency content and signal quality.
+The exercise demonstrated how digital filters can effectively suppress unwanted frequencies while impacting the overall sharpness and clarity of signals.
 ## How to Use

 - **MATLAB:** All MATLAB scripts are self-contained and can be run directly in the MATLAB environment.